meilisearch/documentation/resources/howtos/digitalocean_droplet.md

 ## Configure production settings in your MeiliSearch Droplet

-Configuring your MeiliSearch from a DigitalOcean droplet is very straigthforward.
+Configuring your MeiliSearch from a DigitalOcean droplet is very straightforward.
 Establish an SSH connection with your droplet and a script will guide you through the process.

 ### 1. Make your domain name point to your droplet

-If you want to use your own domain name (or sub-domain), add an `A record` in your domain name provider account
+If you want to use your own domain name (or sub-domain), add `A record` in your domain name provider account.

 ![Domain to  MeiliSearch](../../public/digitalocean/11.domain-a-record.png)

 This should work out of the box.
-Your domain should be usable for your MeiliSearch
+Your domain should be usable for your MeiliSearch.

 ![Domain to  MeiliSearch](../../public/digitalocean/11.working-domain.png)